-Question: I confess – I didn’t ride very much during the winter.
-But I want to get in shape for a metric century on the Memorial Day weekend.
+QUESTION: I confess – I didn’t ride very much during the winter and early spring.
+But I want to get in shape for a metric century coming up this summer.
 Is there any hope? – Calvin R.

-Coach Fred Matheny Replies: Don’t panic, Calvin.
-You and everyone who had a less-than-productive off-season can gain sufficient fitness for a big spring event.
+RBR REPLIES: Don’t panic, Calvin.
+You and everyone who had a less-than-productive off-season can gain sufficient fitness for an event.

 If you want to do a 62-mile (100-km) ride then, let’s assume that you have 9-10 weeks to prepare.
 That’s enough time if you start now.

 Do it by consistently increasing the length of your long weekend ride about 10% each week.
 Your weekly mileage – or time on the bike, if that’s how you measure – should increase about the same percentage.